Most tooth extractions are required due to tooth decay

 Wisdom teeth issues are the most common reason for having a tooth pulled.
 In some cases, patients may have wisdom teeth removed after symptoms occur.
 But it is often a good idea to remove them before they begin causing issues.
 Your dentist can let you know whether you or your child would benefit from wisdom teeth removal as a preventative measure.

-Severe gum disease, tooth decay, fractured teeth or oral injuries are the other most common causes of needing a tooth extraction.
+Severe gum disease, tooth decay, fractured teeth or oral injuries are the other most common causes of needing one.
 When a tooth is damaged beyond a certain point and is no longer restorable, removing it may be best.
 Afterward, patients have the options to replace the missing tooth with a dental implant, bridge or removable prosthetics, which function and look just like a natural tooth.

 Once the numbing wears off, patients can expect some mild pain and swelling around the extraction site.
 Minor bleeding and bruising are also normal but quickly resolve in most cases.
 If there is any pain it usually lasts about 2-3 days and then gradually fades after that.
 However, you can manage the pain rather comfortably with pain medication.
 For about 1 week, patients will need to have a modified diet consisting of mostly soft foods and ensure no food gets trapped in the extraction sites.